-When you visit Facebook, the extension loads it in another tab and the fence icon appears in your address bar.
+When you visit Facebook, the add-on loads it in another tab and the fence icon is displayed in your address bar.
 This puts Facebook in its own boundary with other Facebook-owned sites, including Instagram and Messenger.
-You can allow other sites into the Facebook Container boundary, but this will allow Facebook to track more of your web browsing.
+You can allow other sites into the Facebook Container boundary, but this will allow Facebook to track more of your web activity.

-When you visit a non-Facebook site that has Facebook trackers, Facebook Container will alert you of those trackers and block them.
+When you visit a non-Facebook site that has Facebook trackers, Facebook Container will alert you and block these trackers.

-You can add other websites to Facebook Container if you prefer to have Facebook see your activity on that site.
+You can add a website to Facebook Container if you prefer to allow Facebook to see your activity on that site.

 How do I install Facebook Container?

-- This will log you out of Facebook and delete the cookies it collected while using Firefox.
+- This will log you out of Facebook and delete the cookies it collected while you were using Firefox.

-- Access Facebook, Messenger or Instagram from your Firefox browser.
+- Access Facebook, Messenger or Instagram using Firefox.

 What happens when I log in to other sites using my Facebook account?

 Facebook login buttons on other sites contain Facebook trackers.
 You can still log in, but this will allow Facebook to track your activity there.
-Allowing a site into the Facebook Container boundary allows Facebook to build a fuller picture of your online life.
+Each site you allow into the Facebook Container allows Facebook to build a more complete snapshot of your online activity.

 How does this affect Facebook’s features?